dhruvpathak/python_mongodb_wrapper/README.md

 # python_mongodb_wrapper
 A simple mongodb wrapper class for pymongo driver.
+It can be used in python frameworks like Django as well.
 It provides simple interface over pymongo to connect to a mongodb deployment (single,master-slave or replica sets), and use the data.
 The class uses Borg pattern to emulate singleton behaviour and hence reuses the connections in